Back to DNB Tips

 Academic isolation (single-seat hospitals)No peer group for discussion/support

-• Join Association of DNB Doctors online community
+• Join Association of PG+SS Doctors online community

-• Connect with DNB peers via specialty-specific Facebook groups
+• Connect with PG+SS peers via specialty-specific Facebook groups

 • Attend national conferences - network aggressively